-General Fund Transfers In consisted entirely of \$174,492 from the Town's Solid Waste fund providing cost reimbursement to recover general fund administrative, finance and contractual compliance management, as well as legal services.
+General Fund Transfers In consisted entirely of \$183,326 from the Town's Solid Waste fund providing cost reimbursement to recover general fund administrative, finance and contractual compliance management, as well as legal services.

-General Fund Transfers Out consisted of \$113,500 to the Transportation Fund to fund drainage and paving infrastructure improvements; \$137,497 to the Capital Projects Fund to fund capital projects primarily pertaining to the fishing hole park project at Country Estates; \$249,217 to the Volunteer Fire Department Fund (component unit) to fund volunteer fire operations; and \$735,938 to the Debt Service Fund as debt service principal and interest payments become due in accordance with debt service covenants.
+General Fund Transfers Out consisted of \$213,472 to the Transportation Fund to fund capital projects and operating needs; \$174,934 to the Capital Projects Fund to fund capital projects primarily pertaining to the Fishing Hole Park project at Country Isle Estates and the Rolling Oaks Barn project; \$251,532 to the Volunteer Fire Department Fund (component unit) to fund volunteer fire operations; and \$734,609 to the Debt Service Fund as debt service principal and interest payments become due in accordance with debt service covenants.